Patch Download Failure - "SSL Exception"

 - Download the patch manually from the respective vendor's website and save it in the patch store.

-- You can locate the patch store, here: Desktop Central web console -> Patch Mgmt -> Patches -> Downloaded Patches ->Settings tab.
+- You can locate the patch store, here: Endpoint Central web console -> Patch Mgmt -> Patches -> Downloaded Patches ->Settings tab.

 If you are unable to download the patch from the respective vendor's website, you should contact your network administrator to add the website to your proxy/firewall exception.

 Upload it in the patch store for deployment